-Let’s assume you want to reach financial independence or achieve another financial goal in the future.
+We assume you want to reach financial independence or achieve another financial goal.

 We have seen before that the time to reach retirement is dictated only by your savings rate and investment returns.
 So, if two people invest in the stock market in the same way, the time to their retirement will be based on their savings rate only.
 The income and expenses level does not matter.
 The savings rate is what matters.